Notes on Model Context Protocol

 MCP server and client

-The MCP client is the program that’s going to access the MCP servers.
+The MCP host is the program that’s going to access the MCP servers.
 This might be Claude Desktop, Cursor, Windsurf, or any other application that supports MCP.
-This host probably uses an LLM of some kind.
-That LLM will be able to call tools that are defined in the MCP server.
+(LLM + MCP Client)

 The client connects to its server using a transport.
 This transport is responsible for sending messages between the client and the server.
 There are currently two supported transports.
 You can communicate via stdio